 Years later, what struck me as I looked at college tuition bills, the cost of a new home, and wedding venues, is that everything costs money.
 And most of the time, it costs a lot more than you think it should.

-I think about all of the years I spent squandering away money and what a difference it might have made in my life today if it had been invested in my future and not in the local toy stores.
+I think about all of the years I spent squandering away money and what a difference it might have made in my life today if it had been invested in a custodial investment account for my future and not in the local toy stores.

 I don't fault my parents for my lack of financial education.
 I grew up in a time where it was taboo to talk about money.
 But thankfully, for future generations, those times are changing.